MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/dynamic-drilldown.md

 >
 > For example, if you convert a *sourceVisual* to *targetVisual*, the *targetVisual*'s `disabledByDefault` property is considered only if the *sourceVisual* doesn't support this feature.
 If *sourceVisual* does support this feature, the *targetVisual* keeps the *sourceVisual*'s state and not the default.

-## Migrate an existing visual to use the dynamic drill control API
+## Adding drill-down support to a new version of an existing visual

 Using the drilldown feature represents a breaking change.
 Therefore, for the smoothest transition, we recommend that you use **a new visual GUID** for the new version.